Ari-S-123/story-weaver/README.md

 # StoryWeaver

-MixSmart is a new cocktail recipe platform that combines advanced AI-powered generation tools with social sharing features, giving users a creative yet controlled environment to craft, discover, and personalize their favorite drinks.
-Catering to cocktail enthusiasts (age 21 or above) who value customization and community, MixSmart places each user at the center of their experience.
-By weaving AI innovation and social discovery into a curated experience, MixSmart empowers cocktail lovers to create, refine, and share recipes in a platform that balances creativity with control—making it the ideal digital companion for everyone from casual sippers to dedicated mixologists.
+StoryWeaver is a pioneering collaborative fiction platform that harnesses real-time multi-user editing, AI-powered narrative generation, and interactive story-branching.
+Designed for writers who thrive on collaboration and readers seeking immersive storytelling, StoryWeaver seamlessly blends community creativity with structured authorial control.
+Empowering users with intuitive co-authoring tools, AI-driven creative assistance, and reader-influenced story evolution, StoryWeaver provides a vibrant and dynamic environment for crafting, exploring, and personalizing narratives, making it the ultimate destination for casual and dedicated storytellers alike.

 ## Setup